From water and home heating, to cooking and clothes drying, propane provides essential energy solutions to help you save money and the environment.

 Welcome to the CPA’s media section.
 The CPA provides commentary on a variety of issues through our news releases and submissions to the media.
 Get the latest news on important issues for the propane industry.

-OTTAWA, September 6, 2022 – As the Prime Minister meets with his federal cabinet to look at ways to make life more affordable for families, his government should strongly re-consider a recommendation by the Canadian Propane Association (CPA), to make HST/GST zero-rated for residential energy.
+OTTAWA, August 21, 2023 — As the Prime Minister meets with his federal cabinet to find ways to make life more affordable for Canadian families, his government should immediately consider removing the GST on home heating.

 Canadian-made propane is often overlooked as an affordable, low-emission energy that is reliable, even when the sun doesn’t shine or the wind doesn’t blow.